 Falcons pass rusher says Tom Brady is at the top of his ‘hit list’

-Ra’Shede Hageman didn’t get a chance to sack Tom Brady in Super Bowl LI, but the Atlanta Falcons defensive end certainly is champing at the bit to get his hands on the New England QB next season.
+Ra’Shede Hageman didn’t record a sack against Tom Brady in Super Bowl LI, but the Atlanta Falcons defensive end certainly is champing at the bit to get his hands on the New England QB next season.

 When asked by a reporter if he’s looking to avenge his team’s loss by taking down Brady next year, Hageman told TMZ Sports, “Whenever I get the chance to, man.
 Whenever I get the opportunity, I’m going to take full advantage.”